NCBI-Hackathons/MassiveSeq/README.md

 snakemake -j 42 -s Snakefile_massiveseq --keep-going --latency-wait 900
 ```

+Separately, once the results come out you can analyze the counts data with "metaseq_ataxia.R" , you'll need the counts.txt file.
+If you are doing it on a novel dataset, you'll need to generate the study and case/control flags from, for example the SRA sample sheet we began with.

 # Results

 We have identified some promising truncated transcripts in the current main Friedreich's Ataxia gene, FXN. extra vis from the metaseq to come?